 The RECOUP Drain+ Compact comes with a 2 year warranty unless agreed otherwise.
-This starts from either the date of invoice from Recoup Energy Solutions Ltd or purchase from partnered trade distributors.
-Installation registration should be completed as part of the guarantee requirements.
+This starts from either the date of invoice from Recoup Energy Solutions Ltd or the date of installation recorded on the received SAP documentation in line with the SAP Design and Installation Checklist.